spacetelescope/jdaviz/docs/cubeviz/displayspectra.rst

 A collapsed spectrum of the cube displayed in the upper-left viewer automatically appears in the 1D spectrum viewer, using the Maximum collapse method.
-The collapse method can be changed in the Viewer tab of the :guilabel:`Gear` icon in the spectrum viewer.
+The collapse method can be changed in the :guilabel:`Viewer` tab of the |icon-settings-sliders| icon in the spectrum viewer.
 Additional spectra can be loaded into the spectrum viewer, as detailed in the linked documentation below.